 1/2 lb.
 FlameThrower GrillBurger

 Picking the worst dish at DQ was pretty tough.
-Though a 970 calorie burger is borderline unethical, that’s nothing compared to the chain’s 1,250 calorie 6-piece Chicken Strip Basket.
+Though a 1,000+ calorie burger is borderline unethical, that’s nothing compared to the chain’s 1,250-calorie, six-piece Chicken Strip Basket.
 At the end of the day, though, the burger’s massive trans fat count earned it a place on our Terrible 20 list.
-While the chicken has just a half-gram of the stuff, this bad boy burger packs an entire day’s worth.
-Skip it at all cost.
-Now that you've met some of the worst kids on Fast Food Lane, why not team up with some of the best with the help of our exclusive report, 25 Restaurant Meals Under 500 Calories!
+While the chicken has just a half-gram of the stuff, this bad-boy burger packs an entire day’s worth.
+Skip it at all costs.
+Having met some of the worst kids on Fast Food Lane, team up with some of the best with the help of our exclusive report, 25 Restaurant Meals Under 500 Calories!

 The Worst of the Worst

 Let’s recap!
 Now that you know the sketchiest choice for 40 popular American restaurants, you’ve probably started to look for what’s really bad.
 Ranked simply by calories in this instance, the scariest item on this entire list is a plate of Buffalo Wild Wings’ Large Boneless Wings with 2,580 calories.
 The experts at Eat This, Not That! take solace that this dish is an appetizer and probably being shared—but we can’t say the same for the Pasta Carbonara with Chicken (2,291 calories) from The Cheesecake Factory or Sonic’s Large Peanut Butter Cookie Dough Dream Master Blast (2,300 calories).
 Be careful, people.
 You’ve officially been warned.

 That’s all the time it takes to blend up a Zero Belly Smoothie—a unique mix of super nutrients that will flatten your gut, boost your metabolism, heal your digestive system, and turn off your fat genes for good.
 Buy Zero Belly Smoothies today!